moeen-mahmud/100-days-of-code/log.md

 The project was great.
 It help me to excercise all the basics of routing.
 Tomorrow, I will learn the routes in depth and how to build a custom component.

 <span style="color:red">**_Note:_**</span> Code time has broke.😑

+---

+### Day 62: October 01, 2021

+**Today's Progress**

+1. Today, I learn how to create custom hooks in React and learn to make a component reusable.

+**Thoughts:**
+Today I participate in the Hacktoberfest for the first time.
+I contrubuted in two beginner friendly repos.
+It was an exciting experience that I have ever had in my journey to become a developer.
+Besides, I enhanced my **Amazon Clone** project by adding custom hooks and reusable components.
+It was a thrilling experience.

+<span style="color:red">**_Note:_**</span> Code time is coming 🔥